quang-do-se/aws-certs/devops/study-note.md

 - There are 2 ways to send logs to S3:
   - Using AWS Event with Lambda function
   - Using `Subscription filters`

+#### EventBridge

+- We can use CloudTrail event to intercept custom events.

+- In S3 properties, we can create `event notification` to send message to Lambda, SNS topic, or SQS queue.
+  - EventBridge can have `Object Level` or `Bucket Level` Operations for S3.
+However for Object Level Operations to work with EventBridge, we need to have `trail(s)` in Cloud Trail that configured to received those events.
+  - S3 events do not give us `Bucket Level` Operations.